davewasmer/ember-cli-rfcs/active/0000-extensible-commands.md

 ```

 > **Note:** obviously, there's a lot more that should happen, and the commands are not functions themselves.
 Likely, either the Command model would need to incorporate the idea of a "stack", the `/lib/cli/cli.js` file would have to become stack-aware, or we introduce a new CommandStack abstraction to handle this.

+We would also add a `-v/--verbose` flag which would print out information about what extensions are running.
+Output could show what addon in the "stack" is currently executing, which would make it easier to track down what code could be introducing a bug.

 # Drawbacks